-- It is possible to train a single agent to control all agents.

-- Problems?
+Problems?

-- Joint action space scale exponentially with n.
+- Joint actions space scales exponentially with n.

 - What about the partial observability?

 - \rightarrow Not possible to centralise.

-- Solutions?
+Solutions?

-- Decentralised controller.

-- \rightarrow Naive learner: train with SARL algorithms.

-- Centralised training with decentralised execution (CTDE).

-\rightarrow Use supplementary information during training, such as the entire state of the game.
+- Decentralised controller. - \rightarrow Naive learner: train each agent with SARL algorithms. - Q Centralised training with decentralised execution (CTDE). → Benefit from supplementary information during training, such as the entire state of the game.